CYLphysics/QuantumTrain_Pub_QHack2024/README.md

 ## Project description
 In this Hackathon project, we propose a new perspective on hybrid quantum-classical machine learning (QCML) that involves training classical neural networks (NNs) by mapping $M$ classical NN weights into an $\lceil \log_2 M \rceil$-qubit parameterized quantum state with  $2^{\lceil \log_2 M \rceil} \sim M$ amplitudes.
 Assuming that our parameterized quantum state, or quantum neural network (QNN), has a polynomial number of layers, the action of tuning this QNN with $\text{PolyLog}(M)$ parameters effectively tunes a classical NN with $M$ parameters.

-In practice, more specifically, we need an additional mapping model (which also has  parameters) to map the probability outputs to NN weights.
+In practice, more specifically, we need an additional mapping model (which also has $\text{PolyLog}(M)$ parameters) to map the probability outputs to NN weights.
 That is, we could train the same classical NN with a PolyLog parameter reduction.
 As shown in below :

 <img src="images/training_flow.png" width="800px" align="center">